-Cross-connections between water supplies and nonpotable sources of contamination are significant threats to health in the water supply industry.
-This chapter is designed to maintain the safety and potability of the water in the Hillsborough Public Water System by establishing rules and procedures to prevent the contamination of public drinking water by the backflow of water from an approved source or other fluids.
+Cross-Connections between water supplies and non-portable sources of contamination are significant threats to health in the water supply industry.
+This ordinance is designed to maintain the safety and potability of the water in the Hillsborough Public Water System by establishing rules and procedures to prevent the contamination of public drinking water by the backflow of water from an approved source or other fluids.

-A. The purpose of this regulation is:

-(1) To protect the public water supply of the Hillsborough Public Water System from the possibility of contamination by isolating contaminants which could backflow or back-siphon into the public water system within its customers' internal distribution system(s);

-(2) To promote the elimination or control of cross-connections, actual or potential, between its customers' in-plant drinking water system(s) and anything that could contaminate or pollute it; and

-(3) To provide for the maintenance of a cross-connection control program to effectively prevent the contamination or pollution of all drinking water systems.
+- A. The purpose of this regulation is: - To protect the public water supply of the Hillsborough Public Water System from the possibility of contamination by isolating contaminants which could backflow or backsiphon into the public water system within its customers' internal distribution system(s); - 2.
+To promote the elimination or control of cross-connections, actual or potential, between its customers' in-plant drinking water system(s) and anything that could contaminate or pollute it; and - 3.
+To provide for the maintenance of a cross-connection control program to effectively prevent the contamination or pollution of all drinking water systems.

-B. This document is intended to supplement the rules listed in § 118-2 below.
+This document is intended to supplement the rules listed in section II below.
 Changes to this document in the future must be approved by the New Hampshire Department of Environmental Services (NHDES).